 The present Library, begun after the foundation of the Abbey as a collegiate church in 1560, has been housed in part of the former monastic dormitory since 1591.
 In 1623 Dean John Williams furnished the library with book presses (at his own expense) and with some 2,000 volumes.
 Thereafter the collections grew by gift, bequest and purchase throughout the seventeenth and eighteenth centuries.
 Dean Zachary Pearce gave a bequest of all his books in 1774.
 The Library now holds around 14,000 pre-1801 printed books, about 60 manuscripts (mostly medieval) and a collection of printed and manuscript music.
-Illuminated manuscripts include the Litlyngton Missal, the Liber Regalis and the prayer book of Lady Margaret Beaufort.
-In addition there is an extensive collection of printed books and articles on the history of Westminster Abbey, St Margaret’s Church, coronations and related topics.
+There is also the Oldaker collection of fine bookbindings.

 A Directory of Rare Book and Special Collections in the United Kingdom and the Republic of Ireland, edited B.C.
 Bloomfield, 2nd edition (London: Library Association Publishing: 1997).

 The following publications deal with particular aspects of the Library’s collections:

 N.R.
-Ker, Medieval manuscripts in British Libraries, vol.I (Oxford, 1969) [For Library MSS.
-34-39]
+Ker, Medieval manuscripts in British Libraries, vol.I (Oxford, 1969) [describes Library MSS.
+34 (selection)-35, 37-40]

-N.R.Ker, Medieval Libraries of Great Britain: a list of surviving books, 2nd edition (London: Royal Historical Society: 1964) [Supplement, ed.
+Neil R.Ker: Medieval Libraries of Great Britain: a list of surviving books, 2nd edition (London: Royal Historical Society: 1964) [Supplement, ed.
 Andrew G. Watson, 1987]

 Liber Regalis, printed for the Roxburghe Club, 1870 [Latin text] [MS.38]

 (There are copies of theses on the Litlyngton Missal by Dr Douglas East and Dr Jayne Wackett which can be consulted in the Library)

-Howard M. Nixon, British Bookbindings presented by Kenneth H. Oldaker to the Chapter Library of Westminster Abbey (London: Maggs Bros : 1982)
+Howard M. Nixon: British Bookbindings presented by Kenneth H. Oldaker to the Chapter Library of Westminster Abbey (London: Maggs Bros : 1982)

-C.D.Cook "Incunabula in the Westminster Abbey and Westminster School Libraries” , Bibliographical Society, 2013.
+C.D.Cook : Incunabula in the Westminster Abbey and Westminster School Libraries , Bibliographical Society, 2013.

-FOR SALE: Copies of the Oldaker catalogue, hardback 159pp, with three colour plates and black and white illustrations of all bindings.
+Copies of the Oldaker catalogue, hardback 159pp, with three colour plates and black and white illustrations of all bindings.
 Prices including postage: UK = 7 pounds; Europe =11 GB pounds; US & Canada = 16 GB pounds; Australia & New Zealand = 17 GB pounds.

 UK cheques can be made payable to "The Dean and Chapter of Westminster" and sent to Westminster Abbey Library, The Cloisters, London SW1P 3PA.